 It was early morning, and the sun wasn't even out.
 Lukas and his mother exited the small house and proceeded down the driveway.
 The homes in this area were built very close to each other so the lawns were fairly small.
-Small wooden fences divided each home, however.
+Small wooden fences divided each home.
 Lukas watched other families leave their houses.
 Most had cars so they had no trouble leaving the area.
 Some, unfortunately, had to walk to where a public bus would pick up all the citizens.
-There were multiple busses that came, but if someone missed the buses… well, they'd be very unlucky.

 Lukas got into the passenger seat of his mother's small car once they loaded their small duffle bags.
 They could only afford to take a limited amount of things.
 The shelters didn't allow much other than a few changes of clothing and other small personal belongings.

 "We're going to be picking up Nathan to come with us."
 Lukas's mother informed him as the car backed out of the driveway.

 "Huh?
 Is his parents' car messed up or something?"

 She just shook her head and kept her eyes on the road.
 "They won't be able to take him to the shelter this time, so he's gonna come with us."

 They've been to the shelters that bordered the outskirts of the city nearly twenty times in the past four years.
 Occasionally, they would only stay there for a few days whenever a brief skirmish broke out in the center of the city.
 The longest Lukas has been there was about three months.
 Every time they would go, Lukas and his mother would pick up Nyla and the three of them would head down to the shelter.
 Nathan and his parents would drive down there together.
 His parents and Lukas's mother were apparently good friends, which was how Nathan and Lukas came to be such close friends… even in this time of conflict where these children were practically born into a world of war.